 Now, I know that sounds like I’m just rattling off a list of jargon, but, trust me—that shit’s important.
 In combination, those things give you an insane boost to your immune system, an increase in energy production, and a nudge towards alkaline balance, all while improving gut health and digestion.

 To find a great one, look for a high ORAC rating.

 Well, it’s the Oxygen Radical Absorbance Capacity, of course!
 And as everyone knows, that’s the measurement of antioxidant capacity.
 Therefore, the higher the ORAC, the better a supplement will be at offsetting oxidative stress.

 I know that might sound confusing, so let me put it another way.

 There’s a point in Star Wars when, to the everlasting dismay of nerds everywhere, Qui-Gon reveals that the Force could be quantified by measuring something called midi-chlorians.
 The ORAC rating is like that, only without the glaring error of ruining the entire idea of mystical energy by adding numbers to the mix and making everyone hate George Lucas.

 Star Wars aside, the ORAC is kinda like that—in some sense, it quantifies the degree to which a compound will be effective against free radicals.

 Just as midi-clorians are a measurement of your skill with the Force, ORAC determines how well a supplement fights free radicals.

-Now, if you’ll forgive me further descending further into my seemingly never-ending spiral of nerdiness, the way I see it, Athletic Greens is like a really effective Dungeons & Dragons adventuring party.
+Now, if you’ll forgive me further descending further into my seemingly never-ending spiral of nerdiness, the way I see it, greens powders are like a really effective Dungeons & Dragons adventuring party.